19 tours analyzed 400+ km of trails hiked Honest "who it's NOT for" on every page

 The coasteering tour near São Vicente includes jumps from 1 to 8 metres, the guide lets you choose your level.
 The canyoning tour starts with a practice rappel on dry ground before the real waterfalls.
 Both provide all equipment including wetsuits, helmets, and life jackets.

 Skip if: You have any fear of confined spaces, canyoning involves narrow gorges.
 Coasteering requires climbing over slippery rocks, so limited mobility or bad knees are genuine limitations.
-Neither is suitable for non-swimmers or anyone uncomfortable in open water for extended periods.
+Neither is suitable for non-swimmers or anyone uncomfortable in open water for extended s.

-What to Bring — Canyoning vs Coasteering
+What to Bring, Canyoning vs Coasteering

 Which One Should You Choose?